Alpha9 Theranostics

 Series B in 2017

-Bioarray Therapeutics, Inc. is a biotechnology company founded in 2009, initially based in Boston and now located in Farmington, Connecticut.
+Bioarray Therapeutics, Inc. is a biotechnology company founded in 2009 and based in Farmington, Connecticut.
 The company focuses on developing proprietary predictive diagnostic tests aimed at improving cancer treatment outcomes.
-Its primary product is a breast cancer response prediction test that utilizes gene expression profiling to evaluate a patient's likelihood of responding to standard pre-surgery taxane-based chemotherapy.
-By identifying the most effective treatment options based on genetic markers, Bioarray Therapeutics seeks to move away from the traditional trial-and-error approach in cancer care, enhancing the personalization of treatment for patients.
+Its primary offering is a breast cancer response prediction test, which utilizes a gene expression profile to evaluate a patient's likelihood of responding to standard pre-surgery taxane-based chemotherapy options.
+By providing these predictive diagnostics, Bioarray Therapeutics seeks to enhance treatment efficacy and reduce the reliance on a trial-and-error approach in cancer care.

 CathWorks